All Products

 Visualization

-• HoloWeb: In the HoloWeb console, choose Table Metadata Management > Dynamic Table Management.
-On the Lineage Information tab, view the data lineage of the Dynamic Table.
+• HoloWeb: In the HoloWeb console, go to Table Metadata Management > Dynamic Table Management.
+On the Lineage Information tab, view the lineage graph for the Dynamic Table.

 • DataWorks [Data Map](https://www.alibabacloud.com/help/en/dataworks/user-guide/data-map/): DataWorks Data Map automatically collects and displays the data lineage of Dynamic Tables.
 For more information, see Data lineage.